filodb/FiloDB/README.md

 * Partition key column(s): =, IN on any partition key column
-* Segment key:  must be of the form `segmentKey >/>= value AND segmentKey </<= value`
+* Segment key:  must be of the form `segmentKey >/>= value AND segmentKey </<= value` Segment Key predicates will pushdown to cassandra if your storage engine is in Cassandra.
+FiloDB segment keys map to cluster key of the underlying cassandra storage.

 ### Example FiloDB Schema for machine metrics